Hanging on the Telephone: Other versions and appearances

 In 2009, Jimmy Somerville covered the song on his acoustic album Suddenly Last Summer.

 In 2012, Flowers Forever covered the song for the movie Electrick Children.

 In 2017, Melissa Rauch covered the song as Harley Quinn in the animated film Batman and Harley Quinn.

+In 2026, the song played during the end credits of the 2nd episode of Ponies, which was also titled after the song.